thehansys/edgio-strapi/README.md

 This guide will help you
 set up new Strapi app with Edgio using nodejs-connector.

-1. Create new basic Strapi app:
+1. Create new Quickstart Strapi app:
 ```
 npx create-strapi-app@latest edgio-strapi
 cd edgio-strapi